We Are Who We Are: 6 Similar Shows You Must See

 6. On My Block (2018- )

 One of the most underrated teen shows on Netflix, ‘On My Block’ sees a quartet of bright young teenagers growing up in the diverse area of South Central Los Angeles.
-We follow Monse (Sierra Capri), Cesar (Diego Tinoco), Ruby (Jason Genao), and Jamal (Brett Gray) as they start their high-school together and face all the difficulties that typical teens do, along with the added issues they encounter due mainly to living in an underprivileged area.
+We follow Monse (Sierra Capri), Cesar (Diego Tinoco), Ruby (Jason Genao), and Jamal (Brett Gray) as they start high school together and face all the difficulties that typical teens do, along with the added issues they encounter due mainly to living in an underprivileged area.
 The show is undeniably funny, but it also has a lot of heart.

 5. Atypical (2017- )